lanl-aea/waves/docs/computational_practices_build_system.rst

 different programming languages.

-For the purpose of executing simulations, it is important to use a build system that allows developers to write custom task generators for the numeric solvers and post processing programs used in the project. `WAVES`_ contains a collection of `SCons`_ custom builders for common engineering simulation software packaged for re-use by many projects.
+For the purpose of executing simulations, it is important to use a build system that allows developers to write custom task generators for the numeric solvers and post-processing programs used in the project. `WAVES`_ contains a collection of `SCons`_ custom builders for common engineering simulation software packaged for reuse by many projects.
 However, it is likely that engineers will need to become familiar with their build system's task definition syntax to support the wide array of engineering software available for use.

 Task definitions and task generators help engineering simulation developers to use build systems designed for software compilation.
-Breaking an engineering pre-processing, simulation, and post-processing workflow into small unit tasks can maximize the effectiveness of using a build system, but may require a deeper look at existing workflows to determine how to break the workflow up in a suitable way.
+Breaking an engineering pre-processing, simulation, and post-processing workflow into small unit tasks can maximize the effectiveness of using a build system but may require a deeper look at existing workflows to determine how to break the workflow up in a suitable way.

-There are trade-offs to workflow granularity which will depend on the needs of the current simulation or simulation suite in a :term:`modsim repository`, so a prescriptive process for performing this work may be difficult.
-A generic template for a finite element simulation workflow is included in the `WAVES`_ :ref:`user_manual` and has proved to be a good starting point for production engineering analysis in practice.
+There are trade-offs to workflow granularity that will depend on the needs of the current simulation or simulation suite in a :term:`modsim repository`, so a prescriptive process for performing this work may be difficult to develop.
+A generic template for a finite element simulation workflow is included in the `WAVES`_ :ref:`user_manual` and has proved to be a good starting point in practice for production-engineering analysis.

-The benefits of adopting a build system workflow is the automated DAG construction and execution, but most build systems, including `GNU Make`_ and `SCons`_ also provide conditional re-building where only the portion of the workflow that has changed is executed.
-This is valuable when, for instance, a new post-processing filter should be applied to simulation results, but the simulations do not need to be re-run.
+The benefit of adopting a build system workflow is the automated DAG construction and execution, but most build systems, including `GNU Make`_ and `SCons`_, also provide conditional rebuilding where only the portion of the workflow that has changed is executed.
+This is valuable when, for instance, a new post-processing filter should be applied to simulation results, but the simulations do not need to be rerun.

-Without any manual intervention or manual dependency reconstruction, the same build command that launched the original workflow can be executed again and the build system will determine what portions of the workflow need to be executed for the new task definitions.
-Similarly for a suite of simulations managed by a build system, if one input file of many files is changed, only those simulations that depend on the updated input file will be re-run.
+Without any manual intervention or manual dependency reconstruction, the same build command that launched the original workflow can be executed again, and the build system will determine what portions of the workflow need to be executed for the new task definitions.
+Similarly, for a suite of simulations managed by a build system, if one input file of many files is changed, only those simulations that depend on the updated input file will be rerun.

 Parameter studies
 -----------------